Software and Programming II

 Learning objectives

-- an understanding of object-oriented programming concepts and their role in program design and implementation, viz. encapsulation, polymorphism, inheritance and message passing
+- understand object-oriented programming concepts and their role in program design and implementation, viz. encapsulation, polymorphism, inheritance and message passing

-- the ability to write object-oriented programs using an object-oriented programming language
+- write object-oriented programs using an object-oriented programming language

-- exception handling for debugging and to promote program robustness
+- demonstrate exception handling for debugging and to promote program robustness

-- use of appropriate basic data structures such as arrays, linked lists
+- use appropriate basic data structures such as arrays, linked lists

-- an elementary understanding of software testing and the ability to write simple unit tests
+- understand software testing and write simple unit tests

-- the ability to decompose a problem into appropriate objects and activities and to understand how to then embody these concepts in the construction of a program incorporating appropriate classes, data members and methods
+- decompose a problem into appropriate objects and activities and understand how to embody these concepts in the construction of a program incorporating appropriate classes, data members and methods

-- the ability to manage time so as to design and implement a piece of software to a prescribed deadline.
+- manage time so as to design and implement a piece of software to a prescribed deadline.